 River News of Oregon

-Led by successful dam removals such as the Elwa and White Salmon Rivers in Washington State, the largest dam removal in US history was announced in late November on the Klamath River in southern Oregon.
+Led by successful dam removals such as the Elwa and White Salmon Rivers in Washington State, the largest dam removal in US history was announced on the Klamath River in southern Oregon.
 Previous removals have restored river ecosystems as well as saving taxpayer dollars due to the dams not producing power efficiently.
 Most exciting is the potential salmon recovery due to recovering hundreds of miles of free-flowing river.

-Utah’s Top Rafting and Camping Tours
+Utah’s Top Whitewater Rafting and Camping Tours

-The Green River is the longest river system in the Southwest, providing the majority of water in the Colorado River.
-Lodore Canyon is a stunning four-day rafting trip on the Green River through towering red rock and sandstone walls.
-Within Dinosaur National Monument, this a wonderful option for families with fun technical class III rapids.
-There are side hikes to waterfalls, scenic overlooks and still time to relax in camp on nice sandy beaches.
+Within Dinosaur National Monument, this a wonderful option for families with fun technical class III rapids run in a choice of oar raft, paddle boat or inflatable kayak.
+Enjoy side hikes to waterfalls and scenic overlooks with additional time to relax in camp on nice sandy beaches.
 Trips meet in Vernal, Utah, an easy three hour drive from the Salt Lake City airport.
-(Learn about the Green River through Lodore Canyon.)
+(See our page about rafting the Green River through Lodore Canyon.)

 4. Yampa River – Northwestern Colorado/Utah

-As the last free flowing river in the Colorado River system, rafting the Yampa River is wild and special.
-Flowing through Dinosaur National Monument like the nearby Lodore, the Yampa sees exciting flows during spring runnoff, particularly in the famous Warm Springs rapid.
 The campsites on the Yampa are stunning, with lush box elder trees, sandy beaches and surrounded by incredible sandstone walls.
 Side hikes are a daily optional activity up creeks and to scenic views.
 This trip meets in Vernal, Utah, giving visitors the option to explore more of Dinosaur National Monument.
-(Learn about Yampa River rafting tours.)
+(Find out more about Yampa River rafting tours.)

 River News in Utah